Left: Courtesy of Gabby Reece; Right: Debby Hymowitz

-GR: Some people fall into things and other people have this idea that they are always going to do what they end up doing.
+GR: Some people fall into things and others have this idea they are always going to do what they end up doing.
 For me, volleyball was my way out.
 That was the thing that created all these opportunities.
 It was never just about winning or losing.
 It was really something so much bigger.

 SG: Sports really saved my life at that time.
-I was only 18, 19, 20 and getting into teaching.
 I started teaching abs at the Y and then I was running a sports camp.
 Then I trickled my way down the coast of California and finally got to Newport Beach where I worked at a Family Fitness center.

 GR: (laughing) A Family Fitness Center?